 - Remarkable (Revelation 14:13)

 Laziness and rest are really opposites.
 Rest rejuvenates for more productivity with purpose while laziness burns energy without any purposeful progress.
-One remembers the value of time.
-The other forgets.
-In fact, the more rejuvenating rest we deliberately seek, the more we’ll find ourselves operating from a place of rest rather than always having to constantly seeking it.
+One remembers the value of time, the other forgets.
+The more rejuvenating rest we deliberately seek, the more we’ll find ourselves operating from a place of rest rather than always having to constantly seeking it.

 Our goal with our time involves making the most of every opportunity we’ve been given (Ephesians 5:16).
 Doing so merges significance with valuing time.
 In that, we find the purpose needed to ward off our culture’s and our flesh’s constant pull toward laziness and idleness.